WalletScrutiny/WalletScrutinyCom/_android/lite.cryptotab.android.md

 ---

-This app is a lite version of CryptoTab Browser Pro.
-It's safe to assume they have the same verdict - **not a wallet.**
+This app is a lite version of {% include walletLink.html wallet='android/pro.cryptotab.android' verdict='true' %}.
+It's safe to assume they have the same verdict.